-Established in 2007 as a website to sell personalised gift items, Myntra today is India’s largest fashion and lifestyle e-commerce store that serves millions of fashion enthusiasts every day.
-With the onset of smartphones in 2012 and rapidly increasing product sales, building a mobile presence seemed like a natural next step.
+Established as a website to sell personalised gift items, Myntra today is India’s largest fashion and lifestyle e-commerce store that serves millions of fashion enthusiasts every day.
+With the onset of smartphones and rapidly increasing product sales, building a mobile presence seemed like a natural next step.

 However, the idea of selling and buying clothes through a 3.5” screen was unfathomable at the time.
 To re-imagine a new reality that shrunk the online website into the palms of millions, the team needed to transform their bold strategy into tangible outcomes in order to achieve their vision of a consumer-first mobile platform.

 Define 01Defining business KPIs like "Good performance in poor network situations" to preemptively resolve problems

 Plan 02Accounting for an ever-changing interface to provide a consistent and dynamic Myntra experience on mobile